 Enter your user ID and password in the Employer Login tab on the My.SSS portal.
-You can now start using your employer account to transact with the SSS online.
+You can now use your employer account to transact with the SSS online.

-Just like any government website, the SSS portal is painfully slow when many people use it at the same time.
+Like any government website, the SSS portal is painfully slow when many people use it simultaneously.
 Worse, it’s inaccessible when the SSS website is under maintenance.

 If the My.SSS portal takes forever to load, try using it at a less busy time, like on a late weeknight or weekend when fewer people access the site.

-Some SSS members like the SSS mobile app because it’s user-friendly and convenient.
-Others experience various issues while using the app, so they use their desktop browser instead.
+Some members like the SSS mobile app because it’s user-friendly and convenient.
+Others experience issues using the app, so they use their desktop browser instead.

 Still, the SSS mobile app is worth a try.
-It shares the same features with the new SSS Member Portal (plus extra features like salary loan application and maternity notification), so you can transact with the SSS on the go.
+It shares the same features as the new SSS Member Portal so you can transact with the SSS on the go.

-Once you’ve installed the app, access your account using your existing user ID and password (No need to register again if you already have an SSS online account).
+Once you’ve installed the app, access your account using your user ID and password.

-Keep this copy in a secure place and never share your login details with anyone.
+Keep this copy secure, and never share your login details with anyone.

 The password expires after 90 days for your account’s security.
-Thus, you have to change your password regularly and update your copy of login credentials as needed.
+Thus, you must change your password regularly and update your copy of the login credentials as needed.

-- Hover your mouse over the Member’s Profile menu.
+- Hover your mouse over the Member Info menu.